jinxu9/2020_GroupMeeting/R_programming_homework/README.md

 ## Evaluation for the First Place（￥1000 Award）:

-* Variance from true age ( the smaller the better)
+* Deviation from true age ( the smaller the better)
 * Correlation between predict age to the true age( the higher the better)

 ## The winner will share his/her method and script show how it works on May-28-2020.